National Herbarium of Victoria

 Accessing the collection

-The National Herbarium of Victoria's collections are a great resource for botanical, historical and anthropological research.
+The Herbarium collections at Royal Botanic Gardens Victoria are a great resource for botanical, historical and anthropological research.

 Basic collecting data for MEL's databased collections (including taxon name, accession number and generalised latitude and longitude) is available through Australia's Virtual Herbarium (AVH).
 Requests for more detailed specimen information (including collector, collecting date and locality description) are serviced at the discretion of the Collections Manager and charges may apply.
 MEL also accepts requests for images of individual herbarium specimens.
 Requests for specimen data or images should be sent to the Collections Manager.
 Please include an outline of the research project and a description of how the data will be used.